TheEdelweissPirate/MusicEnergy/README.md

 # MusicEnergy
 A graphical visualization of energy levels of various artists' music on Spotify.
-Requirements: Python, matplotlib, Spotify API key.
+Requirements: Python, matplotlib, spotipy, Spotify API key.